Frequently Asked Questions (FAQs)

 1. What is the FTSE Women Leaders Review?

-The FTSE Women Leaders Review (the Review) is an independent review body, supported by Government, which builds on the excellent work of the Davies Review & Hampton-Alexander Review to increase the number of women on FTSE 350 & the largest private company boards, with an important additional focus to improve women’s representation in senior leadership positions.
+The FTSE Women Leaders Review (the Review) is an independent review body, supported by Government, which builds on the excellent work of its predecessors, the Davies Review and Hampton-Alexander Review, to increase the number of women on FTSE 350 and 50 of the UK’s largest private company boards, with an important additional focus to improve women’s representation in senior leadership positions.
 Find out more and view previous reports at www.ftsewomenleaders.com.

 2. Who Chairs the Review?

-This phase of the Review has two new Co-Chairs, who were appointed in April 2022.
-They are Penny James, CEO of Direct Line Group and Nimesh Patel, CFO at Spirax-Sarco Engineering plc.
+This phase of the Review is co-by Penny James, Senior Independent Director of Hargreaves Lansdown, and Nimesh Patel, CEO at Spirax-Sarco Engineering plc.

 3. Who runs the Review and how does it operate?

-The Review team is led by the Chief Executive, Denise Wilson on a day-to-day basis.
-The team comprises of corporate sponsors (KPMG and Lloyds Banking Group) and other business representatives, with the Government providing Secretariat support and policy guidance from the Department of BEIS and data analysis and further policy guidance from the Government Equalities Office.
+The Review team is led by the Chief Executive, Denise Wilson, on a day-to-day basis.
+The team comprises of corporate sponsors (KPMG and Lloyds Banking Group) and other business representatives, with the Government providing Secretariat support and policy guidance from the Department of Business and Trade and data analysis and further policy guidance from the Government Equalities Hub.

 The Review is governed by a Steering Group made up of experienced business members, and an Advisory Panel of relevant business organisations that meets periodically.